 This is a Delaunay triangulator that is called by ElmerFront but it may also be called independently.
+It is the default mesh generation tool used for adaptive computations.

 ViewFactors

 This is a program for the computation of view factors that need to be determined in some radiation problems.
 Usually there is no need to call this independently as it is automatically called within ElmerSolver.